davidsamuelargueta/SQLPortfolio/Video Game Sales Analysis.md

 	Year = 'N/A'
 ````
 Now that our data is cleaned, we can begin the analysis.
-For this analysis, I will be analyzing the data between 2000 to 2010.

 # Best Selling Game in Each Region
 ## North America